-Money Market Account: Discover Bank’s money market account is similar to an interest-bearing checking account with one exception: customers are limited to 6 pre-authorized withdrawals per statement cycle, including automatic or telephone transfers.
-Any withdrawals over the permitted 6 per statement cycle incur a $15 fee per withdrawal.
-Now you may be asking why Discover Bank imposed this limitation.
+Discover Bank’s money market account is similar to an interest-bearing checking account with one exception: customers are limited to 6 pre-authorized withdrawals per statement cycle, including automatic or telephone transfers.
+Any withdrawals over the permitted 6 per statement cycle incur NO FEE.
+Now, you may be asking why Discover Bank imposed this limitation.
 The short answer is that it is required to under federal law.

 With the saving account, you withdraw money from your account through an online transfer to your checking account (wherever you bank), wire, or official bank check.
 You cannot write checks against the account or use a Discover debit card or credit card to gain access to your money.
-As with a money market account, you are limited to six pre-authorized withdraws each statement cycle, with additional withdrawals cost $15 each.
+As with a money market account, you are limited to six pre-authorized withdrawals each statement cycle.
 So with the online savings account, you give up some methods to withdraw funds, but you gain a lower initial deposit and higher interest rate.